achatmajian/Exchange-Rate-Calculator/README.md

 ## Overview

-The Exchange Rate Calculator app allows users to comprare the exchange rates of different international currencies.
+The Exchange Rate Calculator app allows users to comprare the exchange rates of different currencies.

 ## Technologies Used